greenbone/openvas-scanner/doc/manual/nasl/nasl-grammar/index.md

   `s =~ "[ab]*x+"` is equivalent to `ereg(string:s, pattern:"[ab]*x+", icase:1)`
 - `!~` is the “regex don’t match” operator.
 It gives the opposite result of the previous one.

-Note: =~ and !~ supports the (standard extended POSIX) regex pattern.
-See Supported regex expression syntax for NASL Functions for more background info on the supported regex expression support.
+Note: `=~` and `!~` supports the (standard extended POSIX) regex pattern.
+See [Regular Expression Functions](../built-in-functions/regular-expressions/index.md) for more background info on the supported regex expression support.

 ### Compare Operators